usu-cidi/qa-update/doc/progress.md

 * Was successfully able to access an Excel file from Box and read into a dataframe!!
 * Tested with the actual course file and it works!!
   * Should be super easy to use since I originally read the excel file into a dataframe so it should work the same
+* (Using test1 auth for box)

+### 3.17.23
+* Found some more Ally resources from Anthology
+* Successfully created JWT token and made successful curl request
+* JWT creation:
+  * Headers: ```{
+  "alg": "HS256",
+  "typ": "JWT"
+}```
+  * Payload: ```{
+ "iat": 1679061600,
+ "exp": 1710684000,
+ "roles": "urn:lti:role:ims/lis/Administrator",
+ "custom_canvas_course_id": "519",
+ "custom_canvas_user_id": "CLIENT_ID",
+ "launch_presentation_locale": "en",
+ "launch_presentation_return_url": "https://ally.instructure.com"
+}```
+* Was able to access the Ally API but now that I understand it a little more I don't think it has the endpoints I need :(
+  * So we'll probably have to go with the contingency plan - write a script that will send the Ally data to box
+* Set up sending the Ally file to Box as well as retrieving it
+* Refactored combineData.py and converted to take in two dataframes instead of two files
+*

 ### TODO:
+* Change monday update to read from dataframe instead of file
+* Write new docs
+* Figure out to run

 * Create better organization
 * Create a more user-friendly UI
   * Webhook